Performance measures for the two-node queue with finite buffers: Two-node queue with finite buffers at both queues

+Again, let us consider $C_5$.
+The neighbors, $N_5$, is the product set $\{0,1\} \times \{0,1\}$, which denotes the coordinates of the transitions, either horizontally or vertically.

 Let $p_{k,u}$ denote the transition probability from state $n$ in component $k$ to $n + u$, where $u \in N_k$.
+For $C_5$, we now have $p_{k,u}$ from state $n = (0,0)$ in component $k =5$ to $(0,0) + u$, where $u \in N_5$.
+This means $u$ could be $(0,0), (0,1), (1,0)$ and $(1,1)$.
+For instance, $p_{5,(1,0)}$ is the transition probability from state $(0,0)$ in component $5$ to $(0,0) + (1,0)$, \ie (1,0), transition to the right.
 The transition diagram of a two-dimensional finite random walk can be found in Figure~\ref{fig:rwE}.
+The transitions from a state to itself are omitted.
 The system is homogeneous in the sense that the transition probabilities (incoming and outgoing) are translation invariant in each of the components, \ie

 Equation~\eqref{eq:homogeneousE} not only implies that the transition probabilities for each part of the state space are translation invariant but also ensures that also the transition probabilities entering the same component of the state space are translation invariant.